 All 3 and 4-year-olds in England already get 15 hours a week, or 570 hours a year of free early education.
 If their parents are living and working in England, 3 and 4-year-olds may be entitled to 30 hours free childcare.
 An extra 570 hours of free childcare a year, so 1140 hours in total.
-30 hours free childcare will be available from September 2017.

 The eligibility criteria are the same as the ones for Tax-Free Childcare, except you can continue to get these types of support at the same time as 30 hours free childcare: